hailemix/EnenaAnchi_Flutter/README.md

 # EnenaAnchi_Flutter
-Enena Anchi is a Flutter  Amharic content app exclusively made for iOS
+Enena Anchi is a Flutter  App of Romantic Amharic contents exclusively made for iOS
 =======
 # enena_anchi